 With the recent rise in the visibility of neo-Nazism, including the violent white nationalist rally in Charlottesville, Virginia this weekend, telling the story of Voldemort and his grotesque quest for imagined purity will be no easy feat.

 But the people participating in Voldemort: Origins of the Heir are committed to making a valuable film that expands ideas in the Harry Potter universe.
 The struggle to find goodness and to make the world better has always existed in the books.
-Likewise the film will probably also show how people can find strength in love, and seeing that is something that we all need right now.
+Likewise this new Harry Potter movie will probably also show how people can find strength in love, and seeing that is something that we all need right now.